-I grew up in Austin, Texas am married and have 4 kids.
-I’ve been training others, for over 30 years.
-Although I’ve worked with members of the general public for many years, I currently primarily work with athletes at the high school level and up.
+I grew up in Austin, Texas am married, and have 4 kids.
+I’ve been training others, for over 35 years.
 I have numerous certifications including those from the National Academy Of Sports Medicine (NASM), International Sports Sciences Association (ISSA), and a CPR certification.
 After playing high school football, I needed a physical outlet and discovered bodybuilding.
-I walked into at Gold’s Gym in Waco while attending Baylor University and have been lifting weights ever since.
+I walked into a Gold’s Gym in Waco while attending Baylor University and have been lifting weights ever since.

 I’ve won various titles during the 13 years that I competed in bodybuilding in both the National Physique Committee (NPC) and Amateur Athletic Union (AAU) and always placed in the top 3 of any contest that I entered.
-Bodybuilding taught me about the value of hard work, discipline and sacrifice.
-I enjoy writing and have written 6 books so far on heath and fitness, bodybuilding and a children’s book with my kids, I have been a contributing writer for numerous health and fitness websites and magazines.
+Bodybuilding taught me about the value of hard work, discipline, and sacrifice.
+I enjoy writing and have written 6 books so far on health and fitness, bodybuilding, and a children’s book with my kids, I have been a contributing writer for numerous health and fitness websites and magazines.

-I was a member of the Austin’s Mayor Fitness Council in 2007 and worked on the advisory board for “America’s Fittest City” campaign with other leaders in the community.
+I was a member of Austin’s Mayor Fitness Council in 2007 and worked on the advisory board for “America’s Fittest City” campaign with other leaders in the community.
 I still compete regularly in events such as Austin’s Fittest (2015 winner over age 50).
-I love training hungry, driven individuals to help them see the possibilities, set goals and then crush those goals.

 What Sets Your Training Apart?

-I’ve been told that mindset is one of the factors that sets my training apart.
+When training my athletes, I’ve been told that mindset is one of the factors that sets my training apart.
 We regularly talk about goals and greatness.
 Peak Performance.
 The training has to have a purpose.
-To achieve the best results, I weigh each of my athletes once a week, oversee their nutrition, provide daily feedback on their nutrition and set strength, speed and agility goals.
-My strength and conditioning program is not one sided.
-It’s not just about lifting heavy weights.
-It’s about nutrition, mindset, improving speed, agility, flexibility and strength.
+To achieve the best results, I weigh each of my athletes once a week, oversee their nutrition, provide daily feedback on their nutrition and set strength, speed, and agility goals.
+My strength and conditioning program is not one-sided.
+It’s not just about lifting heavyweights.
+It’s about nutrition, mindset, improving speed, agility, flexibility, and strength.
 I know of no other program that goes to the lengths as mine does to ensure the best possible results.
 This is NFL caliber strength and conditioning.

 What Success Has Your Training Had?

 Results.
 It’s always about results.
-Although I’ve been training people for over 30 years, I realized how much I loved training athletes 3 years ago.
+Although I’ve been training people for over 35 years, I realized how much I loved training athletes 4 years ago so I added this option to my program.
 My first high school athlete showed up at age 15.
-We began training 3 x a week at 5:30 in the morning before school.
+We began training 2 x a week at 5:30 in the morning before school.
 I monitored his nutrition.
 I weighed him.
 I worked out with him and pushed him.

-He’s gained over 40lbs, owns most of the All Time strength records at Cedar Park High School, is a 2 year starting linebacker and has 4 firm college offers as of this writing.
+He’s gained nearly 50lbs, owns most of the All-Time strength records at Cedar Park High School, won a State Championship, and earned District Defensive MVP.
+Now he’s playing football at college in Sherman, Texas at Austin College.
+His goal is to earn All-American status.
 What’s special about him?
-He’s hungry, motivated and is coachable.
+He’s hungry, motivated, and coachable.
 His parents trusted me to do my thing.
 I’ll always be thankful for that.
 Cedar Park won the 5a State Championship in football in 2015.

 Who Have You Learned From?